joshuadavidnelson/disable-blog/README.md

 - Removes post from author archive query.
 - Removes comment and trackback support for posts.
 - Alters the comment count to remove any comments associated with 'post' post type.
+- Disables the REST API for 'post' post type.

 **Note that this plugin will not delete anything - existing posts, comments, categories and tags will remain in your database.**